ripienaar/free-for-dev/README.md

   * [freenom.com](https://freenom.com/) — Free domain provider.
 Get FQDN for free.
   * [duckdns.org](http://duckdns.org/) — Free DDNS with up to 5 domains on the free tier.
 With configuration guides for various setups.
   * [1984.is](https://www.1984.is/product/freedns/) — Free DNS service with API, and lots of other free DNS features included.
   * [Cloudflare](https://www.cloudflare.com/) - Free DNS.
-Unlimited number of doamins.
+Unlimited number of domains.

 ## IaaS